Thechristinaq/osticket-prereqs/README.md

 Step 6: Setup osTicket in the browser and install HeidiSQL
-<br> - Return to the osTicket Installer webpage and click ok, fill in the information until you get to the Database Settings section
+- Return to the osTicket Installer webpage and click ok, fill in the information until you get to the Database Settings section
-<br> - Download and install HeidiSQL (HeidiSQL_12.3.0.6589_Setup), open HeidiSQL, click new, session in root folder, type the username and password and click ok
+- Download and install HeidiSQL (HeidiSQL_12.3.0.6589_Setup), open HeidiSQL, click new, session in root folder, type the username and password and click ok
-<br> - Right click on the left side portion, click create new. database, name it osTicket and use the information to set up the Database Settings section on the osTicket installer webpage, once finished, click install now
+- Right click on the left side portion, click create new. database, name it osTicket and use the information to set up the Database Settings section on the osTicket installer webpage, once finished, click install now
-<br> - In the web browser search bar, type http://localhost/osTicket/scp/login.php and log in with your credentials
+- In the web browser search bar, type http://localhost/osTicket/scp/login.php and log in with your credentials
-<br> - Congratulations, hopefully it was installed with no errors!!
+- Congratulations, hopefully it was installed with no errors!!

 ![image](https://github.com/thechristinaq/osTicket---Prerequisites-and-Installation/assets/165831241/d6315935-049f-4f88-8612-9b37108c4d01)